-13. ADDITIONAL DISCLOSURES
+13.ADDITIONAL DISCLOSURES

-- (1) Information on significant transactions and reinvestments - A. Financing provided to others for the year ended December 31, 2023: None. - B. Endorsement/Guarantee provided to others for the year ended December 31, 2023: None. - C. Securities held as at December 31, 2023: Please refer to Attachment 1. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - H. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - I. Investees over whom the Group exercises significant influence or control directly or indirectly (excluding investment in mainland China): Please refer to Attachment 2. - J. Financial instruments and derivative transactions: None. - K. Other: Intercompany relationships and significant intercompany transactions for the year ended December 31, 2023: None. - (2) Information on investments in mainland China: Not applicable. - (3) Information on major stockholders: Please refer to Attachment 3.
+- (1) Information on significant transactions and reinvestments - A. Financing provided to others for the year ended December 31, 2024: None. - B. Endorsement/Guarantee provided to others for the year ended December 31, 2024: None. - C. Securities held as at December 31, 2024: Please refer to Attachment 1. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2024: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2024: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2024: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2024: None. - H. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2024: None. - I. Investees over whom the Group exercises significant influence or control directly or indirectly (excluding investment in mainland China): Please refer to Attachment 2. - J. Financial instruments and derivative transactions: None. - K. Other: Intercompany relationships and significant intercompany transactions for the year ended December 31, 2024: None.